Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Experimental Results and Analysis

 Watcher's algorithm generates counterfactual explanations by minimizing the distance between a data instance $x$ and a counterfactual candidate $x'$.
 This is achieved using the $L_1$-norm normalized by the inverse of the median absolute deviation of feature $j$.
-Since this distance function uses the $L_1$-norm, it induces sparsity in the counterfactual generation process (Equation \ref{eq:watcher_distance1}).
+Since this distance function uses the $L_1$-norm, it induces sparsity in the counterfactual generation process (Equation~\ref{eq:watcher_distance1}).

-However, relying uniquely on the distance function is not enough to ensure minimum proximity \cite{Keane2021} since it can violate the feature space of sensitive features and lead to meaningless and biased counterfactuals.
-Additionally, as one can see in the decision tree in Figure \ref{fig:dt_analysis}, different counterfactuals can be generated with different interpretations of \textit{distances}.
+However, relying uniquely on the distance function is insufficient to ensure minimum proximity~\cite{Keane2021} since it can violate the feature space of sensitive features and lead to meaningless and biased counterfactuals.
+Additionally, as shown in the decision tree in Figure~\ref{fig:dt_analysis}, different counterfactuals can be generated with different interpretations of \textit{distances}.
 For instance, CF1 corresponds to the counterfactual with fewer feature changes (minimum sparsity) since it finds the opposite class in the same node as in the prediction of vector $x$.
-Another interpretation of distance is like in WatcherCF, where the algorithm is focused uniquely on finding the closest counterfactual with a different prediction of $x$.
-In a decision tree, this means that it would search for the first node split leading to a different prediction.
-In Figure~\ref{fig:dt_analysis} this corresponds to counterfactual CF3.
+Another interpretation of distance is like in WatcherCF, where the algorithm uniquely focuses on finding the closest counterfactual with a different prediction of $x$.
+In a decision tree, this means that it would search for the first node split, leading to a different prediction.
+In Figure~\ref{fig:dt_analysis}, this corresponds to counterfactual CF3.
 Although this counterfactual corresponds to the closest path in the model that leads to an opposite class, it is also the counterfactual that would result in major feature changes and, therefore, an increased distance to the original input $x$.
-This analysis indicates that using a distance function uniquely to find counterfactuals does not guarantee plausibility, leads to biased and erroneous results, and therefore such algorithms should not be used to generate counterfactual explanations especially in scenarios of high stakes decision-making \cite{Rudin2019}.
+This analysis indicates that using a distance function uniquely to find counterfactuals does not guarantee plausibility and leads to biased and erroneous results.
+Therefore, such algorithms should not be used to generate counterfactual explanations, especially in scenarios of high-stakes decision-making~\cite{Rudin2019}.

 \item \textbf{Prototype generates the least efficient counterfactuals.}